-The program is informed by the coastal hazard assessment, with higher priority tasks being undertaken in the first few years.
-It is noted however that the program needs to be flexible.
-Management triggers for coastal hazards are expected to be refined following the first few years of coastal monitoring.
-However, management actions may also occur prior to being required in response to coastal hazards, such as at the time of wider foreshore redevelopment or the end of an assets design life.
-The budget amounts are AACE Class 5 estimates [20] suitable for concept planning.
+The voluntary contribution of community members to dune rehabilitation and revegetation and supporting organisations at Peaceful Bay and Ocean Beach is also acknowledged, The budget amounts are AACE Class 5 estimates [20] suitable for concept planning.
 These budget estimates should be reviewed and refined as part of the normal annual budgeting process for local government.
 The budget amounts are estimates for the particular item or projects, however it is acknowledged that parties other than the Shire of Denmark (e.g. SLSC fund raising, state funding bodies) may contribute funding towards particular items, which is discussed further in Section 6.4.
 In the program the "task cost" represents the budget amount for the 10 year planning period.